SethRobertson/GitBestPractices/index.md

 problematic for everyone and thus it is just not best practice to do so.

+I've said it and I believe it, but…on occasion…if well managed…there are times when changing published history is perhaps a normal course of business.
+You can plan for particular branches (integration branches especially) or (better) special alternate repositories to be continually rewritten as a matter of course.
+You see this in git.git with the "pu" branch, for example.
+Obviously this process must be well controlled and ideally done by one of the most experienced and well trusted engineers (because auditing merges (and worse, non-merge commits) you have essentially seen before is extremely tedious, boring, and error prone and you have lost the protection of git's cryptographic history validation).

 <a name="workflow" />
 ## Do choose a workflow